-Emma Alberici has been passionate about the work of Camp Quality for 20 years, since she became the companion of two very special brothers.
-In 1998, Jake Lawler was diagnosed with the extremely rare and fatal condition – metachromatic leukodystrophy (MLD.
-Just months later, the family learnt that their younger boy, Tom had also been struck by this debilitating genetic disease.
+ABC legend Emma Alberici has been passionate about what we do at Camp Quality for over 20 years, since she became the Companion of two very special brothers.
+In 1998, Jake Lawler was diagnosed with an extremely rare and fatal condition – Metachromatic Leukodystrophy (MLD).
+Just months later, the family learnt that their younger boy, Tom, was also affected by this debilitating genetic disease.

-When Emma first took 6-year old Jake on camp, she felt the weight of responsibility.
-He was still walking but needed much assistance.
+When Emma first took six-year-old Jake on camp, she felt the weight of responsibility that comes with being a Companion.
+Jake was still walking at that stage, but he needed a lot of assistance.

 “Being a Camp Quality volunteer has changed my perspective on life.
-It’s not just about taking kids away on a great camp – it’s about showing kids a fabulous time, introducing them to other kids going through similar tough times but I think, most importantly, it’s about giving their parents an incredibly important break from the trauma and mental exhaustion."
+It’s not just about taking kids away on a great camp – it’s about showing kids a fabulous time and introducing them to other kids going through similar tough times.
+But I think, most importantly, it’s about giving their parents an incredibly important break from the trauma and mental exhaustion."